Get Better Sleep at Night with Custom Sleep Apnea Device

-Obstructive sleep apnea is a potentially serious sleep disorder in which the breathing intermittently stops and resumes during sleep.
+Sleep apnea is a potentially serious sleep disorder in which the breathing intermittently stops and resumes during sleep.
 It is marked with loud snoring and episodes of air deprivation for the patient which contribute to fragmented, poor quality sleep.

-While primary snoring is usually symptom free, the signs and symptoms of sleep apnea may include: intermittent snoring, excessive daytime sleepiness, headaches, poor memory and clouded intellect, anxiety and depression, gastric reflux, high blood pressure.
-This sleep disordered breathing is best diagnosed with an overnight sleep study.
-Treatment may include behavioral modification, continuous positive airway pressure (CPAP), oral appliances and oral surgery.
+While primary snoring is usually symptom free, the signs and symptoms of sleep apnea may include intermittent snoring, excessive daytime sleepiness, headaches, poor memory and clouded intellect, anxiety and depression, gastric reflux, high blood pressure and more.

 Treating sleep apnea promotes a healthier body and mind.
 Please contact us and we will discuss different treatment options that can help you.
 Click on the videos from Spear Education to learn more and see an example of how a mandibular advancement device is used in the treatment of these conditions.